Skip to content

 Excess equity return above Treasury yield.

-Calculate equity risk premium as expected stock return minus Treasury yield.
-Educational tool — instant results from the numbers you enter.
+Calculate the equity risk premium as expected stock return minus the prevailing Treasury yield — what investors demand for taking equity risk.

 What this tool does